Oxford Blues Launch: Pushing the Boat Out for Oxford Blues

 At the close of my speech, I revealed I had finished the first draft of book four in the series which is set in Amsterdam.
 And I suggested our guests form three different queues – one to buy Oxford Blues, another to get their copy signed, and another for those who fancied helping me carry out further research in the Dutch city.
 Good job I was only joking as I suspect the third queue would have stretched right down to the river!

-Signed copies with free UK shipping Book 3 in the Johnson & Wilde crime mystery series and Jack and Nina are in Oxford – but what lies beneath Iffley Lock?
-Winter onboard a narrowboat can be a cold and lonely affair and Jack Johnson is keen to catch up with Nina Wilde, who has moved to Oxford to be near her niece, Anna, an undergraduate at the university, and rekindle the spark of their on-and-off relationship.
-Moving his boat […]Read More
+Book 3 in the Johnson & Wilde crime mystery series and Jack and Nina are in Oxford – but what lies beneath Iffley Lock?
+“An intriguing setting and a central character who drew me right into his world” -Stephen Booth Winter onboard a narrowboat can be a cold and lonely affair and Jack Johnson is keen to catch up with Nina Wilde, who has moved to Oxford to be near her niece, Anna, an undergraduate at the university, […]Read More

-HIGH-END HOUSING.
-LOW-DOWN DEEDS.
-WAR ON THE WATER… Jack Johnson is back on the water and in trouble once more, this time in the beautiful Georgian city of Bath.
-The second thrilling book in a new canal-based crime series.
+The second thrilling book in the Johnson & Wilde crime mystery series.
+Jack Johnson is back on the water and in trouble once more, this time in the beautiful Georgian city of Bath.
 “An exciting new crime series, with an intriguing setting and a central character who drew me right into his world from the start” Stephen Booth, author of the acclaimed Cooper & Fry series.
-Jack Johnson has a talent for trouble – […]Read More
+Jack Johnson has a talent for trouble – wherever he goes on […]Read More

 Book 1 in the Johnson & Wilde crime mystery series, featuring ex journalist Jack Johnson, the enigmatic Nina Wilde, and a narrowboat with a top speed of 4 miles per hour… Jack Johnson is newly divorced, recently made redundant and in search of a fresh start.
 But when a young boy he meets on the canals turns up drowned, trouble seems determined to follow him.
 With the encouragement of Jack’s unlikely companion, Nina, who’s come aboard his narrowboat, Jumping […]Read More